andrewfandrew/horsepower/README.md

 - Run 'vagrant up' from inside the folder
 - Run 'vagrant ssh' to login to the VM
 - Run drush commands from inside the VM
+### Nota bene
+- Drush is version 8 which works best on drupal 7
+- use 'drush cr' to clear the cache
+- use 'drush en [MODULENAME]' to enable modules
+- use 'drush dl [MODULENAME]' to download modules